ieg-dhr/ISS-Mainz/ISS2020_digital-editing.md

 > Attention will be paid to the editorial decisions that underpin this edition and how specific technologies, including XML and IIIF, are used to further specific scholarly goals.

 ***
-10 minute break
+## Questions / final discussion (5 min.)

 ***

-## Session 3: challenges of editing diverse, ambiguous or incomplete historical sources (20 min.)
+## Options for self-study: challenges of editing diverse, ambiguous or incomplete historical sources

+Based on two case studies, ISS participants are invited to complete simple tasks in digital editing and share their results with Monika and Jaap.
+We would be delighted to present the participants' findings and considerations on our [research blog](https://dhlab.hypotheses.org/)

 * Case Study 1: normalising person names and place names in the 1st XML/TEI schema of the [Letters 1916-1923](http://letters1916.maynoothuniversity.ie/) project
 * Case Study 2: the process of creating annotations for the [Edward B. Littlehales](https://www.youtube.com/watch?v=wRslCtTPpzc&feature=youtu.be) edition

-***
-10 minute break
-***

-## Questions / final discussion (30 min.)

-* (students') previous experiences
-* expectations of an MA course in "digital editing"
-* digital editing in interdisciplinary settings
-* digital editing as a link between academia and the cultural heritage sector
-* problems of peformance and sustainability in deploying digital editions
+Instructions will be provided in written form.